top of page

 AWARDS

 Everyone who completes routes of any distance both Saturday and Sunday will receive a commemorative finisher medal.
-We will also present podium awards and over $2,000 in cash prizes for the lowest overall cumulative time for both days (1st, 2nd & 3rd) for the following categories: Men's Open, Women's Open, Men's Masters (45+), Women's Masters (45+), Single Speed.
+We will also present podium awards and over $2,000 in cash prizes for the 72 and 46-mile routes on Saturday and for the 28-mile route on Sunday.
 The first place winners in each category will also receive free entry to next year's event so that they can defend their titles!

 EVENT SCHEDULE